iodigital-com/io-technology/data/blog/frontend-loves-openapi/let-me-introduce-you-to-openapi.md

 ---
-title: 'Let us introduce you to OpenAPI'
+title: 'Let me introduce you to OpenAPI'
 date: '2022-12-22'
 tags: ['frontend', 'API', 'Architecture']
 summary: 'OpenAPI allows us to improve effeciency between teams and interdependent projects.
 It allows us to describe our API in a single document.
 In this part of the series, we will take you through the most important parts of an OpenAPI document.'